 Release Management Best PracticesReading time 8 minutes

-In this article I’ve endeavored to highlight the importance of an efficient Release Management process across a wide swath of industries and organizations.
-I’ve also went to lengths to refine and codify itSMF ITIL V3 compliant best practices for improving the service transition related processes.
+In this article, I’ve endeavored to highlight the importance of an efficient Release Management process across a wide swath of industries and organizations.
+I’ve also gone to lengths to refine and codify IT Service Management Forum (itSMF) ITIL V3 compliant best practices for improving the service transition-related processes.
 Please let me know in the comments if you have something to add or if I’ve omitted any best practices.

 What is a Release Management Process?